kaiko-ai/eva/docs/datasets/gleason_arvaniti.md

 Benchmark dataset for automated Gleason grading of prostate cancer tissue microarrays via deep learning as proposed by [Arvaniti et al.](https://www.nature.com/articles/s41598-018-30535-1).

-Classify image patches as benign, Gleason pattern 3, 4 or 5.
-For the test dataset, we use the labels from pathologist Nr.
-1.
+Images are classified as benign, Gleason pattern 3, 4 or 5.
+The dataset contains annotations on a discovery / train cohort of 641 patients and an independent test cohort of 245 patients annotated by two pathologists.
+For the test cohort, we only use the labels from pathologist Nr.
+1 for this benchmark

 ## Raw data